ekostadinov/devbg-shifting-qa/README.md

 1. A practical example of how to make our own monitoring solution using  `Docker`, `GitHub`, `NodeJS` and `TravisCI`

-1. I will share my experience of applying these approaches for more the last few years
+1. I will share my experience of applying these approaches for the last few years